ravendevteam/alternet/README.md

 **Backpressure.** Receivers advertise credit via `WINDOW_UPDATE`; senders MUST NOT exceed advertised credit.
 If credit is zero for 15s, senders MAY close the stream with status 503.

-**Order and reassembly.** In‑order delivery per StreamID is required; receivers MAY buffer gaps up to 64 KB per stream.
+**Order and reassembly.** In-order delivery per StreamID is required; receivers MAY buffer gaps up to 64 KB per stream.

 ## 14. Translation Layer for v1.1 Interoperability